 [domain/shadowutils] id_provider = files [certmap/shadowutils/testuser] matchrule = <SUBJECT>.*CN=testuser.*

-OpenSSH in RHEL8 supports PKCS #11 URIs as part of Consistent PKCS #11 support in RHEL8.
+OpenSSH in RHEL8 and newer supports PKCS #11 URIs as part of Consistent PKCS #11 support in RHEL8.
 In the past, configurations had to provide full path to the PKCS #11 shared object.
 This is no longer needed and minimal example to use private keys from smart cards with ssh requires the use of

 pkcs11: uri scheme:

 In RHEL7, the PKCS #11 modules had to be manually added to the Firefox NSS DB through the GUI.
 RHEL 8 and newer automatically loads all the PKCS #11 modules registered in p11-kit (see next section).

 Register third party PKCS #11 module to p11-kit

 RHEL 8+ is using system-wide registry of PKCS #11 modules for unifying access to cryptographic hardware.
 By default, only OpenSC PKCS #11 module is registered.
 If your smart card is not supported by OpenSC, but you have different PKCS #11 module, just create a new file under